tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 "Well not technically."

 "What does that even mean," she exasperated.
-"Go on, tell me how it's not technically."
+"Go on, tell me how it is not technically."

 So several years ago I was straight out of college.
 I could have worked some menial desk job and climbed the corporate ladder.
 But the idea of never leaving my home town ate me up.